Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 Parallels Tools are located on disk images that are installed with Parallels Desktop.
 There is a separate image for each supported guest OS, located here:

     macHV2:~ administrator$ ls -l /Applications/Parallels\ Desktop.app/Contents/Resources/Tools/
     total 299088
     -rw-r--r--  1 root  wheel       802 Nov 14 16:03 Autounattend.vbs
     -rw-r--r--  1 root  wheel     17634 Nov 14 16:03 Autounattend.xml
     -rw-r--r--  1 root  wheel   9494664 Nov 14 16:03 PTIAgent.exe
     -rw-r--r--  1 root  wheel     90248 Nov 14 16:03 igt.exe
     -rw-r--r--  1 root  wheel  68413440 Nov 14 16:03 prl-tools-lin.iso
     -rw-r--r--  1 root  wheel  29208576 Nov 14 16:03 prl-tools-mac.iso
     -rw-r--r--  1 root  wheel   9873408 Nov 14 16:03 prl-tools-win.iso
     -rw-r--r--  1 root  wheel  36015745 Nov 14 16:03 prl-tools-win.tar.gz
     drwxrwxr-x  6 root  wheel       192 Nov 14 16:03 prl_tg

 Start the VM by going to Parallels -> Control Center.
 Select celaya -> Actions -> Start.
-- Click on the yellow triangle with exclaimation point at the top right of the menu bar.
+  - Click on the yellow triangle with exclaimnation point at the top right of the menu bar.
   - Follow the prompts to install Parallels Tools.
   - Installation requires a reboot of the VM.
 When the prompt comes up, click 'restart'.
   - If a 'Parallels Tools' icon was left on the VM desktop, click on the icon and eject the disk.

 Alternatively, the tools can be installed on the Guest from a terminal window on the Host using the `prlctl` command:

     prlctl installtools celaya2

-<a name="guest-power-management"></a>
-## Power Management settings

-This command is run from the terminal on the Host (no sudo needed).
-It instructs Parallels to start the VM when the host starts up, i.e., on reboot, prevents pause when idle or when windows close.

-    prlctl set celaya2 --autostart start-host --pause-idle off --on-window-close keep-running

-This command is run from a terminal window inside the VM:

-Prevent the Guest from sleeping and enable auto-restart:

-    sudo pmset -a displaysleep 0 disksleep 0 sleep 0 autorestart 1

-<a name="guest-ssh"></a>
-## Enable SSH

-Open a terminal window in the VM.
-By default, 'remotelogin' is set to 'off'.
-Set it to 'on':

-    celaya2:~ administrator$ sudo systemsetup -getremotelogin
-    Remote Login: Off
-    celaya2:~ administrator$ sudo systemsetup -setremotelogin on

-Confirm remote events are off:

-    celaya2:~ administrator$ sudo systemsetup -getremotelogin
-    Remote Login: On

-Confirm remote apple events are off:

-These should be off by default.

-    celaya2:~ administrator$ sudo systemsetup -getremoteappleevents
-    Remote Apple Events: Off

 <a name="guest-user-accounts"></a>